 July 26, 2018

-When you have job fatigue and you’re ready to move on, cleaning up is likely the thing you dread the most.
+We all dread when home improvement projects have come to an end, but cleaning up is the next step.
 Brushes are one thing, but drop cloths?
 Often oversized and made of different materials, it’s tempting to do a quick rinse or shake and be done with it.

 That’s a good way to increase your supply budget and decrease the reusability of your cloths.

-Vinyl: With a backing that’s 31 percent more slip-resistant than a traditional plastic drop cloth, Trimaco’s Stay Put® Vinyl Dropcloth is easy to clean; the Stay Put® technology will help keep it flat while you wipe it down.
+Vinyl: With a backing that’s 31 percent more slip-resistant than a traditional plastic drop cloth, Trimaco’s Stay Put® Vinyl Dropcloth is easy to clean; the Stay Put® technology will help keep it flat while you wipe away paint spills.
 Simply spray with a multi-purpose cleaner and wipe clean with the Leak Resistant One Tuff® Wiper.
-These absorb stains and paint splatters like a sponge, without leaving lint behind.
+These absorb stains and paint splatters like a sponge without leaving lint behind.

-Polypropylene: These covers can often simply be thoroughly rinsed.
-Trimaco has a Polypropylene Toilet Cover that is held in place with elastic, so spot-cleaning with a sponge or a wiper is a cinch too.
+Polypropylene: Often a simple, through rinse will clean these covers.
+Trimaco has a Polypropylene Toilet Cover that is held in place with elastic, so treating spots with cleaning products is a cinch!

-For a painter’s drop cloth, carpet shield, or floor protector, check out Trimaco’s catalog here.
+For additional product details on painter’s drop cloths, carpet shield, or floor protectors, check out Trimaco’s catalog here.